 B. Rex Stewart

-Artist living and working in Northwestern Montana, B. Rex Stewart divides his time (not equally) between studio and plein air painting.
-He is represented by the Sandpiper Gallery in Polson, Montana.
-His work can also be found on Daily Paint Works and Saatchi Art.
+B. Rex Stewart divides his time (not equally) between studio and plein air painting.
+His work can easily purchased on Daily Paint Works.

 After a long and fruitful career in commercial art, in 2010 Stewart chose to focus his efforts entirely on fine art, particularly painting.
 A life changing event reminded him that there is more to life than monetary rewards and he could no longer contain his true calling–art.
 The muse finally won over, giving Stewart a passion that has been unstoppable in his drive to hone and refine his vision.

 “It’s always been there, my love and joy that comes from creating art.
-I put down the oil paints in 1996 and only drew.
-I have boxes and boxes of sketch books, and I still love drawing.
-But now I create more in oils,” Stewart said.
+I put down the oil paints in 1996 and only drew with graphite.
+I have boxes and boxes of sketch books, and I still love drawing and do it everyday.
+But now I also create more in oils,” Stewart said.
 “My art instructors weren’t particularly fond of me at the university.
 It wasn’t until years later I realized that they were trying to create illustrators.
 I didn’t want to become an illustrator.
 I wanted to paint.
 I wanted nothing more than to become a painter.”

 Concentrating mainly on landscapes, Stewart also paints a myriad of other subjects.
 He often says It’s not what you paint, it’s how you paint it.
 While not considering himself a wildlife painter, Rex’s countless years of drawing everything he loves allows him to paint animals with the draftsmanship of a wildlife artist.